matt24smith/ecfuzz/readme.md

 ### Grammar Fuzzing
-In addition to mutational fuzzing, a grammar file can be supplied to specify a grammar syntax tree.
+In addition to mutational fuzzing, a byte map can be supplied to specify a grammar syntax tree.
-Each line in the file defines a node, with `key=value` separated by the first `=` symbol.
+Each line (seperated by '\n') defines a tree node, with `key=value` separated by the first `=` symbol.
-Parent nodes must be defined before child nodes.
+Parent nodes must be defined before child nodes, and parents may have multiple children.
 Mutations will be generated from a depth-first walk through the resulting tree, with node navigations selected by hash.

 Grammar-generated inputs will be sent to stdin from the grammar file given to `--grammar <path>`, and inputs generated from grammar file `--arg-grammar <path>` will be passed as arguments to the target executable.